eic/epic-prod/docs/RECO/25.08.0/index.md

         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:34
-                45to135deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:35
             10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:449
-                45to135deg , Sub-directory or File Count:353
+                45to135deg , Sub-directory or File Count:554
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:293
+                45to135deg , Sub-directory or File Count:106
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:67
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:806
+                45to135deg , Sub-directory or File Count:928
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:171
+                45to135deg , Sub-directory or File Count:210
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:105
+                45to135deg , Sub-directory or File Count:31
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:403
+                45to135deg , Sub-directory or File Count:165
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:30
                 45to135deg , Sub-directory or File Count:34
             10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:443
-                45to135deg , Sub-directory or File Count:489
+                45to135deg , Sub-directory or File Count:490
             1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:118
-                45to135deg , Sub-directory or File Count:77
+                45to135deg , Sub-directory or File Count:81
             200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
-                45to135deg , Sub-directory or File Count:51
+                45to135deg , Sub-directory or File Count:52
             20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:709
-                45to135deg , Sub-directory or File Count:927
+                45to135deg , Sub-directory or File Count:931
             2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:176
-                45to135deg , Sub-directory or File Count:204
+                45to135deg , Sub-directory or File Count:212
             500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:69
-                45to135deg , Sub-directory or File Count:13
+                45to135deg , Sub-directory or File Count:51
             5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:200
-                45to135deg , Sub-directory or File Count:23
+                45to135deg , Sub-directory or File Count:158
         gamma , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:48
+                45to135deg , Sub-directory or File Count:36
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:318
+                45to135deg , Sub-directory or File Count:473
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:68
+                45to135deg , Sub-directory or File Count:49
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:86
+                45to135deg , Sub-directory or File Count:31
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:758
+                45to135deg , Sub-directory or File Count:881
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:116
+                45to135deg , Sub-directory or File Count:106
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1220
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:24
+                45to135deg , Sub-directory or File Count:47
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:101
+                45to135deg , Sub-directory or File Count:179
             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:988
         kaon+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:58
+                45to135deg , Sub-directory or File Count:65
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:229
+                45to135deg , Sub-directory or File Count:297
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:119
+                45to135deg , Sub-directory or File Count:37
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:44
+                45to135deg , Sub-directory or File Count:526
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:363
+                45to135deg , Sub-directory or File Count:484
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:103
+                45to135deg , Sub-directory or File Count:221
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:33
+                45to135deg , Sub-directory or File Count:31
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:106
+                45to135deg , Sub-directory or File Count:283
         kaon- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:41
+                45to135deg , Sub-directory or File Count:36
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:362
+                45to135deg , Sub-directory or File Count:432
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:58
+                45to135deg , Sub-directory or File Count:61
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:35
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:479
+                45to135deg , Sub-directory or File Count:478
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:218
+                45to135deg , Sub-directory or File Count:73
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:49
+                45to135deg , Sub-directory or File Count:51
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:140
+                45to135deg , Sub-directory or File Count:159
         neutron , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:36